openharmony/notification_notification_cangjie_wrapper/README.md

 ![notification_cangjie_wrapper Architecture](figures/notification_cangjie_wrapper_architecture_en.png)

-As shown in the architecture pictures, the notification_notification_cangjie_wrapper provides interfaces for publishing public events, creating subscribers, subscribing, unsubscribing, etc.
+As shown in the architecture pictures, the notification_notification_cangjie_wrapper provides interfaces for publishing common events, creating subscribers, subscribing, unsubscribing, etc.

-- createSubscriber: use subscription information to create a public event subscriber, which can specify the public events the subscriber wants to subscribe to, the permissions required from the publisher, the subscriber's priority, etc.
+- createSubscriber: use subscription information to create a common event subscriber, subscription information can specify the common events the subscriber wants to subscribe to, the permissions required from the publisher, the subscriber's priority, etc.

 - subscribe: complete the subscription for the specified subscriber.